iakhil/cric_stats/README.md

 ## Features

 - Two game modes: Batting Stats and Bowling Stats
-- Guess various statistics like runs, wickets, averages, and more
+- Random stat selection for each player - guess runs, wickets, averages, and more
 - Score based on how close your guess is to the actual value
 - 10 rounds per game with different players
 - Beautiful and responsive UI with a sleek dark theme